• Skip to primary navigation

 Valentina K. Wein

-This Peach Pork Tenderloin with Chimichurri is a show-stopping entrée.
-With the gorgeous sweet peaches, and the deep, tangy flavors of the chimichurri, it always gets rave reviews!
+Chimichurri Pork with Peaches is a show-stopping summer entrée.
+With the gorgeous sweet peaches and the tangy flavor of the Chimichurri, it always gets rave reviews!

 5 from 5 votes